barbaralois/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are returned from the back-end with your user's information encrypted and stored in it.
+You are then able to pass the token back to the server via a header with each request, which authenticates that the user is logged in and has (or does not have) access to certain site data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+The use of private routes in an application allows us to store secure data behind a route that is inaccessible if you're not authenticated/logged in.
+You can route the user to the login page instead of whatever link they try to access if they do not have permission to view it.
+It is also important not to store user account information locally (in the application state or local storage) as it is easily accessible.
+Use encryption or tokens to pass that information around instead.

 - [ ] Describe how web servers work.

+"Web Server" can refer to a computer that stores information for a website, or the program that actually runs on that computer.
+The computers store the code for different websites that is able to be shared across the world and accessed at any time.
+The programs "serve" up the requested project code when someone accesses the site.
+We can access those servers via the world wide web.
+By putting in a specific URL and domain name, we can retrieve the resources and information from that specific server and have it displayed in our browser.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C- Post
+R- Get
+U- Put
+D- Delete

 ## Project Set Up